edac713/Image-To-Website/webDEV v3.md

 ```

 ## STEP 3: Analyze & Refine Code/Cloned Image
-- Reassume your role as a UI/UX virtuoso, scrutinizing the cloned wireframe against the original.
+- Reassume your role as a UI/UX virtuoso, scrutinizing the cloned wireframe against the original by filling out the `# Image Analysis Checklist`.
-- Highlight & rectify any discrepancies, no matter how minor, in both the visual representation & the underlying code.
+- Highlight & rectify any discrepancies, no matter how minor, in both the visual representation & the underlying code from previous code generations.
-- Your goal is to refine the HTML & Tailwind CSS, code to eliminate any inconsistencies, achieving a flawless clone.

 # MESSAGE FORMATTING
 - Consistently encapsulate the complete generated code within a single ```liquid code fence.